Cyndi Lauper: 2020–present: Let the Canary Sing, farewell tour, Grammy Salute, Las Vegas residency

 In May 2022, it was announced that Alison Ellwood would direct a career retrospective documentary about Lauper.
-The film, entitled Let the Canary Sing, encased Lauper's 40+ year career, and was produced by Sony Music Entertainment.
+The film, entitled Let the Canary Sing, encased Lauper's 40-plus-year career, and was produced by Sony Music Entertainment.
 The documentary premiered in June 2023.

 In December 2022, Lauper and Alex Nolan performed "True Colors" at a White House celebration.
 That day, president Joe Biden signed the Respect for Marriage Act into law.
 Quote, 'The new law provides federal recognition to same-sex marriages, a measure born out of concern that the Supreme Court could reverse its legal support of such relationships'.

-In January 2023, she was among the nominees for the Rock and Roll Hall of Fame, "Seeing my name on this year's ballot with so many talents that I admire means so much to me", she adds.
-"It has been a lifetime privilege to reach so many different kinds of fans with a message of following your own path (and having fun along the way, too)", said Lauper.
+In January 2023, she was among the nominees for the Rock and Roll Hall of Fame, "Seeing my name on this year's ballot with so many talents that I admire means so much to me," she adds.
+"It has been a lifetime privilege to reach so many different kinds of fans with a message of following your own path (and having fun along the way, too)," said Lauper.
 Lauper was not inducted in 2023, but was selected for induction in 2025.

 In July 2023, Lauper released the track "Oh Dolores".
 The song was written for the black comedy horror television series The Horror of Dolores Roach, released on Prime Video in July 2023.
 Lauper also had a recurring guest role in the series, though it was canceled after one season.

 The soundtrack single "Gonna Be You" from the movie 80 for Brady was released in January 2023.
 The song was written by Diane Warren, and performed by Dolly Parton, Belinda Carlisle, Cyndi Lauper, Debbie Harry and Gloria Estefan.
 The official music video shows Parton, Carlisle, Lauper, and Estefan performing while wearing football jerseys similar to the ones worn by the women in the film, interspersed with clips from the film.

 February 2024 brought major news for Lauper.
 She announced collaboration with Pophouse (owned by Björn Ulvaeus) after they bought parts of her song catalog, including "True Colors" and "Girls Just Wanna Have Fun" but not her Broadway music.
 Future projects would include a television series and a festival, as well as an immersive theater experience.